Surtees TS15A car-by-car histories

 There are very few times when Autosport or Motoring News mentioned the chassis number of a TS15A, so it must be admitted that these histories are on fragile foundations.
 Both publications mention that Gerd Biechteler's "ex-Ortega" car in 1975 was chassis 01, and French magazine Echappement added in 1978 that Yves Courage's "ex-Schenken" car was chassis 3.
 That leaves the wrecked ex-Morello car very likely to have been TS15A/02.
 The two works TS15As are even harder, and again the only knowledge comes from a 1975 report, when Motoring News referred to the "ex-Watson" "EXP" of Hans Meier as "TS15A/05".
 That would imply that the other works TS15A, Dolhem's, was TS15A/04 but that identification feels very shakey, given the lack of obvious logic in known TS15 numbers in 1973.

-I am grateful to Chris Townsend, David McKinney, Philippe Demeyer, Michael Ferner and Brian Speake for their help putting these histories together from contemporary sources, and thanks also to later owners Francesco Turatello, John Bladon, and Jeremy Wheatley for additional information.
+I am grateful to Chris Townsend, David McKinney, Philippe Demeyer, Michael Ferner and Brian Speake for their help putting these histories together from contemporary sources, and thanks also to later owners Francesco Turatello, John Bladon, Jeremy Wheatley and Paul Reeves for additional information.
 Particular thanks to Chris Willie for sharing his detailed research into the TS15As as he tries to fully understand his own car, and to Gerard Barathieu who located and interviewed many of the drivers of Surtees TS15s and TS15As in French hillclimbs in the 1970s.
 Thanks also to J-C Pace, Christian Drouet and "Pat Shadock" for the help they have offered Gerard.

 These histories last updated on .